...

 Regulatory Framework and Limitations

 Wage garnishment works within a strict legal framework that safeguards both debtors’ and creditors’ interests.
-Federal laws, like the Consumer Credit Protection Act, limit the maximum wage garnishment.
+Federal laws, like the Consumer Credit Protection Act, limit the maximum wage garnished.
 Usually, this cap is 25% of disposable earnings or the amount over 30 times the federal minimum wage, whichever is lower.
 However, in specific cases like unpaid taxes or child support, a higher garnishment percentage may apply.

 State Regulations and Additional Protections

 In addition to federal laws, individual states often implement their own regulations governing wage garnishment.
 Some states offer further protection to debtors by imposing limitations on the percentage that can be garnished or expanding the exemptions allowed for certain types of income or individuals, such as those supporting a family.
-These additional state-level provisions are crucial in providing further safeguards for debtors facing wage garnishment.
+These additional state-level provisions are crucial in providing further safeguards for debtors facing garnishment.

 Impact and Challenges Faced by Debtors